lammps/lammps/doc/src/Developer_unittest.rst

 Given the complex nature of MD simulations where many operations can only be performed when suitable "real" simulation environment has been set up, not all tests will be unit tests in the strict definition of the term.
-They are rather be executed on a more abstract level by issuing LAMMPS script commands and then inspecting the changes to the internal data.
+They are rather executed on a more abstract level by issuing LAMMPS script commands and then inspecting the changes to the internal data.
 For some classes of tests, generic test programs have been written that can be applied to parts of LAMMPS that use the same